 All above ground structures should be located in areas where the visual impact from roads, houses etc. is minimised.
 All above ground structures could be treated or painted to blend in with the natural environment.
 Cut and fill areas, river and stream crossings and other soil stabilisation works must be constructed to blend in with the natural environment.
 Natural outcrops, rocky ridges and other natural linear features must not be bisected.
-Vegetation on such features must, as far as possible, not be cut unless absolutely necessary for construction.
+Vegetation on such features must, as far as possible, not be cut unless necessary for construction.
 Excavated material must be flattened (not compacted) or removed from site.
 No heaps of spoil material must be left on site once the Contractor has moved to a new construction site.
 Any complaints from IAP's regarding the appearance of the construction site must be recorded and addressed promptly by the Contractor.
 Fauna and Flora 13 Flora All suitable and rare flora and seeds must be rescued and removed from the site.
 They must be suitably stored, for future use in rehabilitation.
 The felling and/or cutting of trees and clearing of bush must be minimised.
 Bush must only be cleared to provide essential access for construction purposes.
 The spread of alien vegetation must be minimized.
 Any incident of unauthorised removal of plant material, as well as accidental damage to priority plants, must be documented by the Contractor.
-Woody vegetative matter stripped during construction must either be spread randomly All Contractors Throughout construction Visual inspection Way-leave from City Parks.
-Biodiversity permit from Gauteng Department of Rural and Development Environmental incident register Daily inspection Number of environmental incidents.
+Woody vegetative matter stripped during construction must either be spread randomly All Contractors Throughout construction Visual inspection Wayleave from City Parks.
+Biodiversity permit from Gauteng Department of Rural and Development Environmen tal incident register Daily inspection Number of environment al incidents.
 Fauna and flora removal and relocation register

-ENVIRONMENTAL MANAGEMENT PLAN - JOHANNESBURG WATER SOC LTD Page Number VOLUME 2.5 -JANUARY 2022 REVISION 04 Page 48 of 105 throughout the surrounding veld to provide biomass for other micro-organisms and habitats for small mammals and birds, or it may be stockpiled for later redistribution over the reinstated top soiled surface.
+ENVIRONMENTAL MANAGEMENT PLAN - JOHANNESBURG WATER SOC LTD Page Number VOLUME 2.5 -JANUARY 2022 REVISION 04 Page 48 of 105

+^{1.} Should there be any other Environmental related activities issued as non-compliance during construction, the contractor is liable to comply with those requirements throughout the surrounding veld to provide biomass for other micro-organisms and habitats for small mammals and birds, or it may be stockpiled for later redistribution over the reinstated top soiled surface.
 No vegetative matter must be burnt or removed for firewood other than those removed during the grubbing and clearing phase.
 Such vegetation can be made available to the local inhabitants to be used as firewood.
 No tree outside the footprint of the Works area must be damaged.
 Fauna No species of animal may be poached, snared, hunted, captured, or wilfully damaged or destroyed.
 Snakes and other reptiles that may be encountered on the construction site must not be killed unless the animal endangers the life of an employee.
 Anthills and/or termite nests that occur must not be disturbed unless it is unavoidable for construction purposes.
 Disturbances to nesting sites of birds must be minimized.
-The Contractor must ensure that the work site is 1 Infrastructure 14 The relevant authorities must be notified of any interruptions of services, especially the Local Municipality, National Road Agency, Transnet, TELKOM, and ESKOM.
+The Contractor must ensure that the work site is kept clean and free from rubbish, which could attract pests.
+Infrastructure 14 The relevant authorities must be notified of any interruptions of services, especially the Local Municipality, National Road Agency, Transnet, TELKOM, and ESKOM.
 In addition, care must be taken to avoid damaging major and minor pipelines and other services.
-The integrity of property fences must be maintained.
-All Contractors Throughout construction Visual inspection Wayleaves from different entities.
-Incident register.
-Permit/ Way-leave register Complaints register.
+The integrity of property fences must be notified of any interruptions of services, especially the Local construction All Contractors Throughout construction Wayleaves from different entities.
+Complaints register.